spiral/docs/framework/bootloaders.md

 > Cache is ignored for such bootloaders.

 ## Bootloading outside of core
-If you want to load your bootloader based on some condition simple utilize `getBootloader()` method of your core application:
+If you want to load your bootloader based on some condition use `getBootloader()` method of your core application:

 ```php
 public function indexAction()